 Still, after returning to school to start my graduate studies in August 2013, those feelings of unrest, guilt and anxiety lingered.
 I struggled for a few months, wondering if I'd ever feel "normal" again.
 This rut transcended my work ethic, my exercise, my relationships with others and my diet.
 The cold and dark winters of Wisconsin and a draining relationship did not help the situation!
 Cold, pessimistic and confused about life, my sister unknowingly stepped in.
 Isn't that what big sisters are for?

 Lesson learned: at some point, you will have to listen to your heart, soul and intuition.
 If you don’t, your true desires and intentions will bubble up, manifest, and come out in extraordinary ways that you least expect.
 At some point, you will have to look at yourself in the mirror, and be honest with yourself.
 You are responsible for your own happiness.
 And that, my friends, is one powerful lesson to learn.
 During this transition period, I found that my once strict vegan, no-animal product diet melted away into one that made me feel happier, more energized and whole.
 It was more loose, more free, more forgiving, perhaps because I was becoming more free and forgiving!
 Currently, I use locally produced eggs, and use dairy products with respect.
-I still don’t consume meat or animal flesh of any kind.
-But in the end, all food takes energy, time and resources to plant, cultivate, process, ship, store and prepare, and I try my best to respect this as I create in my kitchen!
-Being an educated consumer is key, as is making the choices that suit YOUR body and values.
+I also have recently started to incorporate meat back into my diet, primarily locally raised chicken products.
+In the end, all food takes energy, time and resources to plant, cultivate, process, ship, store and prepare, and I try my best to respect this as I create in my kitchen!
+The food system that we currently have in our modern world is connected-whether we like to think it or not.
+In the end, for me, being an educated consumer is key, as is making the choices that suit YOUR body and values.

 So I promise you this: I will share recipes that I love, recipes that I want to inspire you with, and recipes that truly nourish my body and soul in hopes that they do the same for you.
 And to do this, they may not be all animal product-free (but always responsibly sourced!).
 I prioritize using local ingredients, sometimes organic.
 The recipes may not all be refined-sugar free.
 They may contain gluten.
 And they will most definitely contain chocolate!
 So with this, I encourage you to browse, and be creative.
 Open your heart, release judgement, and roll-up your sleeves.